-Demetriades-Tsafka Prize in Bioengineering

-Awarded annually to a Ph.D. candidate for the best thesis, publication, or discovery in bioengineering or related fields during the past year.
+Demetriades-Tsafka-Kokkalis Prize in Biotechnology or Related Fields Awarded annually to a Ph.D. candidate for the best thesis, publication, or discovery in biotechnology or related fields at the Institute in the preceding twelve months.
 Winners are selected by the bioengineering faculty.
-This award has been made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng '58.
+This award has been made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng.
+'58.

-Demetriades-Tsafka Prize in Entrepreneurship
+Demetriades-Tsafka-Kokkalis Prize in Entrepreneurship or Related Fields

-Awarded annually for the best business plan or proposal, start-up, thesis, publication, discovery, or related efforts by student(s) in entrepreneurship or related fields.
-This prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng '58.
+Awarded annually for the best business plan or proposal, start-up, thesis, publication, discovery, or related efforts by student(s) in entrepreneurship or related fields at the Institute in the preceding twelve months.
+This prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng.
+'58.

-Demetriades-Tsafka Prize in Nanotechnology

-Awarded annually to a Ph.D. candidate for the best thesis, publication, or discovery in nanotechnology or related fields at the Institute in the preceding twelve months.
-This prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng '58.
+Demetriades-Tsafka-Kokkalis Prize in Nanotechnology or Related Fields Awarded annually to a Ph.D. candidate for the best thesis, publication, or discovery in nanotechnology or related fields at the Institute in the preceding twelve months.
+This prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng.
+'58.

-Demetriades-Tsafka Prize in Renewable Energy Sources or Related Fields Awarded annually to a Ph.D. candidate for the best thesis, publication, discovery, or related efforts by student(s) in this field at the Institute in the preceding twelve months.
-The prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng '58.
+Demetriades-Tsafka-Kokkalis Prize in Benign Renewable Energy Sources or Related Fields

+Awarded annually to a Ph.D. candidate for the best thesis, publication, discovery, or related efforts by student(s) in benign renewable energy sources or related fields at the Institute in the preceding twelve months.
+The prize is made possible by a gift from Anna Kokkalis Demetriades and Sterge T. Demetriades, Eng.
+'58.